mariothedog/1000-Days/README.md

 * GDScript (Godot Engine v3.2.3.stable.official)
 * [Natural Selection Simulation](https://github.com/mariothedog/Natural-Selection/tree/3526331a6581dbe6b2be3abc66d02b156ae3ceba)
 * There's actually some natural selection going on now
-* Currently only the speed property mutates which expectedly rises over time (there are no repercussions to having a really high speed)
+* Currently only the speed property mutates which unsurprisingly rises over time (there are no repercussions to having a really high speed)
 * I think the time scale property might be a bit buggy but I'm not entirely sure
 ![](https://cdn.discordapp.com/attachments/535532221663019028/809240554298540042/Day_40.gif)